mojaloop/ml-reference-connectors/TEMPLATE.md

 To understand the code structure and how to refactor this code base for a new connector, please refer to the section for [code structure](#core-structure-and-architecture)

 # Core structure and Architecture

+Below is an output of the directory structure of the core connector template.

+To use this template, you will need to understand it's structure, the changing components and the static components which you should not worry about.

 ```bash
 .
 ├── Dockerfile